Federation of German Industries: Topics of the BDI

 The BDI deals with various topics, which are handled by the following 18 committees: Foreign Trade Committee; Digital Economy, Telecommunications and Media Committee; Energy and Climate Policy Committee; Money, Credit and Currency Committee; Healthcare Industry Committee; Public Procurement Committee; Legal Committee; Industrial Property Committee; Raw Materials Policy Committee; Security Committee; Tax Committee, Environment, Technology and Sustainability Committee; Consumer Policy Committee; Transport Committee; Competition Regulation Committee; and Education and SME Committee.
 The BDI works with the Confederation of German Employers' Associations (BDA) in this regard.

 Organizational structure

 The BDI is headed by the Presidential Board.
 This consists of a president, his elected successor, his immediate predecessor, seven other deputies and the treasurer (vice president), and 15 further members to be elected by the executive board.

 President and Board of Directors

 The president and the vice-presidents, together with the chairmen of the member associations, form the board of directors.
 The board of directors is responsible for the affairs of the BDI insofar as these are not reserved for other bodies by law or the Articles of Association.
-The current president of the BDI is Siegfried Russwurm.
+The current president of the BDI is Peter Leibinger.

 Presidents of the BDI, since its foundation in 1949, have been: